 Can cough syrups improve conception?

-It’s important to note that Check et al.’s study lacks an essential component needed to determine if guaifenesin is effective: a control group.
+It’s important to note that Check et al.’s fertility treatment study lacks an essential component needed to determine if guaifenesin in cough medicine is effective: a control group.
 A control group is the standard by which comparisons are made in an experiment.
 In this case, the control group would be a group of couples who were also diagnosed with hostile cervical mucus infertility but were not treated with guaifenesin.
-Since we can’t compare pregnancy rates or cervical mucus changes between treated and untreated women, we don’t know if the women who took guaifenesin had higher rates of pregnancy than women who did not.
+Since we can’t compare pregnancy rates or fertile cervical fluid changes between treated and untreated women, we don’t know if the women who took OTC medications such as Robitussin DM that contain guaifenesin had higher rates of pregnancy than women who did not.
 The changes in cervical mucus are promising but do not necessarily translate to an increase in pregnancy rates.

 The efficacy of guaifenesin in fertility, for both men and women, is weak and not supported by controlled, clinical trials.
 Before doctors and scientists would recommend guaifenesin as a treatment for infertility, its efficacy would need to be evaluated and proven in large, double-blind, randomized clinical trials.
 As of now, the benefits are at an investigational stage.
-Guaifenesin may have value for the patient who wants to try an alternative therapy before moving on to in-vitro fertilization, but in this context it’s important to mention that guaifenesin is a pregnancy category risk C medication, meaning it should be avoided throughout pregnancy.
-Although there is no conclusive evidence that guaifenesin causes fetal harm, it’s important to only use a medication during pregnancy if the benefits outweigh the risks.
-If an individual were using guaifenesin to try to conceive, she would need to carefully monitor for pregnancy and discontinue use after a positive pregnancy test.
+Guaifenesin may have value for the patient who wants to try an alternative therapy to increase cervical mucus changes before moving on to in-vitro fertilization, but in this context it’s important to mention that guaifenesin is a pregnancy category risk C medication, meaning it should be avoided throughout pregnancy.
+Although there is no conclusive evidence that guaifenesin causes fetal harm or birth defects, it’s important to only use a medication during pregnancy if the benefits outweigh the risks.
+If an individual were using guaifenesin to try to conceive during their fertile window, she would need to carefully monitor for pregnancy and discontinue use after a positive pregnancy test.

 Interested in learning practical tips and tools to help you get pregnant?
 Check out Conception 101, a 64-page book written by doctors and scientists to prepare your body, mind, and life to have a baby.